We love our furbabies:

 - Then, we added 2 cats to our then RV lifestyle — who also lived in many places all over North America with us.

 - A few years later, we ended up rescuing another dog — who became our second “biker dog”.

 Just when we thought our little family was complete, along came our baby… as well as home ownership.

-I’m going to show you how we ended up creating a separate dog mudroom area in our house (to keep the dirt and mud to a minimum inside) and how we made cheap dog beds ourselves to keep them comfortable in their new space.
+I’m going to show you how we ended up creating a separate dog mudroom area in our house (to keep the dirt and mud to a minimum inside) and how we made cheap extra large dog beds ourselves to keep them comfortable in their new space.

 Our “Dog Mudroom” Space

 With a baby crawling everywhere, we decided that we need to change out our hard floors with some new carpet.
 (But ultimately it was the sound of the dogs’ nails on the laminate flooring which made it a done deal.)